TobikoData/sqlmesh/docs/guides/isolated_systems.md

 - `git clone` the project repo
 - Make a change to a model in a git branch
 - Run `sqlmesh plan dev` (or another environment name) to preview the changes in the nonproduction system.
 (You may need to include the nonproduction `--gateway` option, depending on your project configuration.)
 - Push the branch to the project repo and make a pull request.
-The bot will create an environment to preview the changes in the production system.
+The bot will create an environment to preview the changes in the production system if it is configured for [synchronized deployments](../integrations/github.md#synchronized-vs-desynchronized-deployments).
 - Merge the branch into `main` to apply the changes to the `prod` environment

-The classification of changes as breaking/non-breaking in the non-production system plan will not be available to the production system plan because the systems do not share SQLMesh state data.
-Therefore, the classification must occur again in the production system.
+The breaking/non-breaking change classifications in the non-production system will not be available to the production system because the systems do not share SQLMesh state data.
+Therefore, the classifications must occur again in the production system.

+#### Reusing computations

-In isolated systems, SQLMesh's virtual data environments will operate normally *within* each system, but not across systems.
-The non-production system will reuse relevant computations previously run in developer environments, and the production system will reuse relevant computations run by the CI/CD bot.
+In isolated systems, SQLMesh's virtual data environments operate normally *within* each system, but not across systems.

+In the non-production system, computations will be reused across preview environments.
+However, the system's data are not representative of the production data and will not be reused by the production system.

+In the production system, the CI/CD bot will execute the necessary computations when a pull request is submitted if it is configured for [synchronized deployments](../integrations/github.md#synchronized-vs-desynchronized-deployments).
+Merging to main and applying the changes to `prod` reuses the preview computations and only requires a virtual update.

+Learn more about synchronized and desynchronized deployments [here](../integrations/github.md#synchronized-vs-desynchronized-deployments).